rust-lang/book/src/ch17-01-futures-and-syntax.md

 We have to explicitly await both of these futures, because futures in Rust are *lazy*: they don’t do anything until you ask them to with `await`.
-(In fact, Rust will show a compiler warning if you do not use a future.)
+(In fact, Rust will show a compiler warning if you don’t use a future.)
 This should remind you of our discussion of iterators [back in Chapter 13][iterators-lazy].
 Iterators do nothing unless you call their `next` method—whether directly, or using `for` loops or methods like `map` which use `next` under the hood.
 With futures, the same basic idea applies: they do nothing unless you explicitly ask them to.
-This laziness allows Rust to avoid running async code until it is actually needed.
+This laziness allows Rust to avoid running async code until it’s actually needed.

 > Note: This is different from the behavior we saw when using `thread::spawn` in
 > the previous chapter, where the closure we passed to another thread started
 > running immediately.
-It is also different from how many other languages
+It’s also different from how many other languages
 > approach async!
-But it is important for Rust.
-We will see why that is later.
+But it’s important for Rust.
+We’ll see why that is later.

 Once we have `response_text`, we can then parse it into an instance of the `Html` type using `Html::parse`.
 Instead of a raw string, we now have a data type we can use to work with the HTML as a richer data structure.
 In particular, we can use the `select_first` method to find the first instance of a given CSS selector.
-By passing the string `"title"`, we will get the first `<title>` element in the document, if there is one.
+By passing the string `"title"`, we’ll get the first `<title>` element in the document, if there is one.
 Because there may not be any matching element, `select_first` returns an `Option<ElementRef>`.
-Finally, we use the `Option::map` method, which lets us work with the item in the `Option` if it is present, and do nothing if it is not.
+Finally, we use the `Option::map` method, which lets us work with the item in the `Option` if it’s present, and do nothing if it isn’t.
 (We could also use a `match` expression here, but `map` is more idiomatic.)
 In the body of the function we supply to `map`, we call `inner_html` on the `title_element` to get its content, which is a `String`.
 When all is said and done, we have an `Option<String>`.

-Notice that Rust’s `await` keyword goes after the expression you are awaiting, not before it.
-That is, it is a *postfix keyword*.
+Notice that Rust’s `await` keyword goes after the expression you’re awaiting, not before it.
+That is, it’s a *postfix keyword*.
 This may be different from what you might be used to if you have used async in other languages.
 Rust chose this because it makes chains of methods much nicer to work with.
 As a result, we can change the body of `page_url_for` to chain the `trpl::get` and `text`